 Take your first steps into cyber security by understanding where to start, the typical security jobs and how to work towards your dream career.

-Cyber Security is thought to be a difficult subject to learn, we will show you that anyone from any background can pick it up, including you!
-This blog post will help you get started in security, from careers to knowing where to start.
+Cyber security is thought to be a difficult subject to learn, we will show you that anyone from any background can pick it up, including you!

 Starting your journey into cyber isn't necessarily difficult, however, it's often a bit overwhelming for many newcomers.
 Information security is a vast field with many pockets of knowledge therein.
 Hacking is really a game of exposure, learning small pieces of each discipline it encompasses.
 One thing to know, this process doesn't involve learning and mastering each field of security, rather, just a summary and the "what can go wrong" bits.

 To hack something, you first need to understand how and why it works; understanding the fundamentals is really important.